-Academic Achievement recognition will be calculated and awarded at the completion of term (fall, spring, and summer).
+Academic Achievement recognition will be calculated and awarded to full-time students at the completion of term (fall, spring, and summer).
 Students carrying a full load of 12 credits during a term (fall, spring, and summer) and earning a term GPA of 3.50 to 3.69 will be recognized for their academic achievement.
-Students completing a minimum total of 18 credits in a year (May 1st-April 30th) but fewer than 12 credits in any one term (fall, spring, and summer) and earning a cumulative GPA of 3.50 to 3.69 will be recognized for academic achievement for the previous academic year.
-A letter from the Assistant Dean of Academic Advising and Registrar is sent to each student receiving this recognition.
+Part-time students completing a minimum total of 18 credits in a year (May 1st - April 30th) but fewer than 12 credits in any one term (fall, spring, and summer) and earning a cumulative GPA of 3.50 to 3.69 will be recognized for academic achievement for the previous academic year.
+A letter from the Dean of Academic Advising and Registrar is sent to each student receiving this recognition.